SamZhang02/SamZhang02/README.md

 - Backend Development
 - Machine Learning

-I am currently interning at [Meituan](https://about.meituan.com/) as a Machine Learning Engineer, working on optimizing the advertisement recommendation algorithms.
+I am currently interning at [Meituan](https://about.meituan.com/) as a Machine Learning Engineer in Shanghai, China, working on optimizing the advertisement recommendation algorithms.

 <!-- <p align="center"> -->